Antoine-Jean Gros

 Antoine-Jean Gros ([ɑ̃twanʒɑ̃ gʁo]; 16 March 1771 – 25 June 1835) was a French painter of historical subjects.
-He was given the title of Baron Gros in 1824.
+He was granted the title of Baron Gros in 1824.

 Gros studied under Jacques-Louis David in Paris and began an independent artistic career during the French Revolution.
 Forced to leave France, Gros moved to Genoa.
-His portrait of the French commander Napoleon Bonaparte at the Battle of Arcole (1796) brought Gros to public attention and gained the patronage of Napoleon.
+His portrait of French commander Napoleon Bonaparte at the Battle of Arcole in 1796 brought Gros to public attention and gained the patronage of Napoleon.
 After traveling with Napoleon's army for several years, he returned to Paris in 1799.
 In addition to producing several large paintings of battles and other events in Napoleon's life, Gros was a successful portraitist.

 Early life and training

-Born in Paris, Gros began to learn to draw at the age of six from his father, Jean-Antoine Gros, who was a miniature painter, and showed himself as a gifted artist.
+Born in Paris, Gros began learning to draw at the age of six from his father, Jean-Antoine Gros, who was a miniature painter, and showed himself to be a gifted artist.
 His mother, Pierrette-Madeleine-Cécile Durand, was also a painter.
 Towards the close of 1785, Gros, by his own choice, entered the studio of Jacques-Louis David, which he frequented assiduously, continuing at the same time to follow the classes of the Collège Mazarin.

 The death of his father, whose circumstances had been embarrassed by the French Revolution, threw Gros upon his own resources in 1791.
 He now devoted himself wholly to his profession, and he competed (unsuccessfully) in 1792 for the grand prix.
 Around this time, however, on the recommendation of the École des Beaux Arts, he painted portraits of the members of the National Convention, but as the Revolution developed, Gros left France in 1793 for Italy.

 Genoa and Bonaparte

 Gros supported himself in Genoa as a portraitist.
-He visited Florence, and returned to Genoa where he met Joséphine de Beauharnais.
+He visited Florence and returned to Genoa, where he met Joséphine de Beauharnais.
 Following her to Milan, Gros was well received by her husband, Napoleon Bonaparte.

-After Gros painted the scene, Bonaparte at the pont d'Arcole, Bonaparte gave him the post of inspecteur aux revues, which allowed Gros to follow the army.
+After Gros painted the scene Bonaparte at the Pont d'Arcole, Bonaparte gave him the post of inspecteur aux revues, which allowed Gros to follow the army.
 In 1797, Gros was charged with selecting the spoils for the Louvre.